-A Kentucky 7 Day Notice to Vacate is an official lease termination letter written to end a week-to-week tenancy for tenants that fall under the Uniform Residential Landlord and Tenant Act.
+A Kentucky 7 Day Notice to Vacate is an official lease termination letter written to end a week-to-week lease for tenants that fall under the Uniform Residential Landlord and Tenant Act.
 The notice is provided to either party at least seven (7) calendar days before the termination date in the letter.

 When to Use a Kentucky 7 Day Notice to Vacate

-A landlord or a tenant may use a Kentucky 7-Day Notice to Vacate to end a week-to-week tenancy.
+A landlord or a tenant may use a Kentucky 7-Day Notice to Vacate to end a week-to-week lease.
 This lease termination letter may also be used for tenants with no written lease that pay rent weekly.
 There is no option to continue the arrangement and the tenancy will terminate within seven (7) calendar days for all locations that fall under the Kentucky Uniform Residential Landlord and Tenant Act.

 How to Write a Kentucky 7 Day Notice to Vacate